Loaded Potato Skins

 1. Cover the skins with aluminum foil or plastic wrap.
 Place them in the refrigerator until you are ready to cook them.

-3. After that, turn the temperature up to 450-degrees F and bake for another 20 minutes until the cheese is melted and starting to turn golden brown on the edges.
+3. After that, turn the temperature up to 450 degrees F and bake for another 20 minutes until the cheese is melted and starts to turn golden brown on the edges.

 Can you freeze potato skins?